devryank/laravel-starter-kit/README.md

 </p>

 ## Introduction
-Laravel 8 starter kit with some package that provide you to build website more faster.
+Laravel 8 starter kit with Bootstrap 4 and some package that provide you to build website more faster.

 ## Include
 - <a href="https://laravel-livewire.com/">Laravel Livewire 2.0</a>